- Patient Care

 - Sling instructions: After surgery your shoulder will be placed in a sling.
 The sling should be worn as directed by your doctor.
-In most cases the sling can be removed the day after your surgery.
 You should wear your sling if you are up and about, or in large crowds, and while you are sleeping.
-You should remove the sling to bathe, dress, and perform your range of motion exercises several times per day.
+You can remove the sling to bathe, dress, and if indicated, perform your range of motion exercises several times per day.
 Watch the video below to see how you should properly wear your sling.

 - Diet: We recommend that you eat a light diet the evening of surgery and the next day but you may resume eating a regular diet as soon as you tolerate it.
 Increasing fluids and dietary fiber (fruits, vegetables, and whole grains) in the weeks after surgery will assist with any constipation issues you may have from the pain medication.